The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Community-healthcare network example

 The $R_{CH}$ term can be interpreted as the number of secondary infections created in the community contact network from an initial infection along an $H$ edge, and $R_{HC}$ as the secondary infections created in the healthcare contact network from an initial infection along a $C$ edge.

+Let us comment about the utility of deriving $\R$ from \eqref{eq:CH}.
+The basic reproduction number is a fundamental quantity in epidemiology, and understanding the dependence of $\R$ on model parameters can be helpful for assessing different intervention strategies.
+For complex systems such as the stochastic process on a multilayer network considered here, deducing the form for $\R$ on heuristic grounds can be difficult.
+Using the next-generation matrix to compute $\R$ from the limiting system of ODEs takes the guesswork out of this process.
+As shown in \cite{vdd2002}, the next generation matrix gives a stability criterion for the disease free equilibrium for the limiting ODEs.
+Theorem \ref{thm:lln} shows that the threshold for when the branching process for the stochastic model is subcritical converges to the threshold for the limiting ODEs, i.e. when the $\R$ expression is equal to one.

-Examination of \eqref{eq:R0} yields two key insights.
-First, the presence of both $R_C$ and $R_H$ in $\R$ reflects the coupling of the different layers through edge activation / deactivation.
+Expression \eqref{eq:R0} is equivalent to the $\R$ expression found by \cite{Ball2008} and \cite{Li2015}, with the difference that the edge activation and deactivation rates enter into the expression.
+Indeed, the presence of both $R_C$ and $R_H$ in $\R$ reflects the coupling of the different layers through edge activation/deactivation.
 In the limit of fast deactivation of community contacts (i.e. $\delta \rightarrow \infty$), $\R \rightarrow R_H$ and disease invasibility depends solely upon the healthcare layer.
 Similarly, in the limit of slow activation (i.e. $\eta \rightarrow 0$), $\R \rightarrow R_C$ and the basic reproduction number is driven by the community layer.
 For intermediate activation and deactivation rates, $\R$ depends upon both layers and the multilayer aspect of the model plays an important role in affecting disease dynamics.
 Both transmission ``within" (e.g. $R_C, R_H$ terms) and ``between" layers (e.g. $R_{CH}, R_{HC}$ terms) contribute to $\R$, as seen in \eqref{eqn:R0_cross}.